Cloudflare Docs

 Workers Paid plan is separate from any other Cloudflare plan (Free, Professional, Business) you may have.
 If you are an Enterprise customer, reach out to your account team to confirm pricing details.

 Only requests that hit a Worker will count against your limits and your bill.
 Since Cloudflare Workers runs before the Cloudflare cache, the caching of a request still incurs costs.
-See definitions and behavior after a limit is hit in the limits article.
+Refer to Limits to review definitions and behavior after a limit is hit.